python-tpl/readme-for-tpl/tpl/README.md

 ```

-If you don't want to write rendered files to dist, you can use echo mode:
+If you don't want to write rendered files to disk, you can specify echo mode:

 ```
 > tpl render {{tpl_name}} --output_dir ./ --echo